Classification of Rank 2 Cluster Varieties: Cluster modular groups

+They type $IV$ case is handled similarly, and there one finds that $(\nu_-)^4=\mu^{-3}$, indicating that~$\nu_-$ has order $4$ in this case. \end{eg}

-We note that powers of the cluster transformations for the $II$, $III$, and $IV$ cases give the trivial cluster transformations described in \cite{FG1}, Proposition 1.8, for their cases $h=3,4$, and $6$, respectively.
-The $I_2$ case with no frozen vectors (cf. Remark \ref{NeedFrozen}) corresponds to \cite{FG1}'s $h=2$ case.
+We note that powers of the cluster transformations for the $II$, $III$, and $IV$ cases give the trivial cluster transformations described in \cite[Proposition 1.8]{FG1}, for their cases $h=3,4$, and $6$, respectively.
+The $I_2$ case with no frozen vectors (i.e., $A_1\times A_1$) corresponds to~\cite{FG1}'s $h=2$ case (note that this case is not rank~$2$, cf.\ Remark~\ref{NeedFrozen}).